Another Yaz in LF in Fenway Park; Giants’ Mike Yastrzemski

 “He’s played left a lot.
 To be honest, I wanted to have him play left field tonight,” he said.
 “It’s going to be a cool moment for a lot of people here.
 It’s going to be a great reminder of a lot of things his grandfather did and bring some special memories to peoples’ mind.”

-He got a nice ovation when he batted leadoff to open the game.
+He got a nice ovation when he batted leadoff to open the game and finished 2 for 7 with a double, solo homer, walk and three strikeouts in the Giants’ 7-6 win in 15 innings.

 Carl, who turned 80 in August, played his entire 23-year career with the Red Sox, retiring in 1983 with 3,419 hits, including 452 homers and over 1,800 RBIs.
 In 1967, he won the AL MVP after capturing the Triple Crown.